About FreeAPI.watch

 Open feedback

-If you find an API that's missing, an entry that's miscategorized, or a free-tier description that's no longer accurate, please email [email protected] or open an issue if I've made the repository public yet (planned post-AdSense-approval).
-Corrections are typically applied within 24 hours.
+If you find an API that's missing, an entry that's miscategorized, or a free-tier description that's no longer accurate, please email [email protected], suggest it here, or start a thread in the public community repository.
+Corrections are typically applied within 24 hours — a wrong entry here is worse than a missing one, so please do report them.

 What this site is not